As family lawyers in Perth, one common question we hear from our clients going through separation and divorce, is ‘can I apply for a divorce online?’.

 It must also be stressed that under Australian Law, if you have been married for less than two years, a Counselling Certificate must be filed with the application and if there are children involved, which is mostly the case, it’s compulsory for divorcing parents to first attempt Family Dispute Resolution, before applying for a Parenting Plan.

-How Do I Apply For A Divorce Online?
+How Can I Apply For A Divorce Online?

 Make sure all your documents are ready and have access to a scanner, printer and a Visa or MasterCard.
 First you need to register on the eCourts Portal by going onto https://ecourts.justice.wa.gov.au/eCourtsPortal/.
 Once registered, you will receive an email with instructions on how to navigate through the portal and print your orders, as well as a list of the necessary documents required to be uploaded.
 These will include your marriage certificate and a parenting plan, if there are children under 18 years old involved.